-- 1) Loosen the locknut 1 (10mm and 8mm spanner sizes) - 2) Rotate the adjuster sleeve nut until there is 1.5mm - 2.5mm free play in the throttle cable. - 3) Re-tighten the lock nut against the sleeve nut. - 4) The rotational free play at the twist grip should now be 2mm 6mm. - 5) Turn the handle bars lock to lock and check the free play at each extreme position.
+- 1) Loosen the locknut 1 (10mm and 8mm spanner sizes) - 2) Rotate the adjuster sleeve nut until there is 1.5mm - 2.5mm free play in the throttle cable. - 3) Re-tighten the lock nut against the sleeve nut. - 4) The rotational free play at the twist grip should now be 2mm 6mm - 5) Turn the handle bars lock to lock and check the free play at each extreme position.

 Do Not adjust the throttle cable tension to alter the idle speed.
-The idle speed is controlled by the ECU.
+The idle speed should only be adjusted by turning the idle adjustment screw on the side of the carburetter.